Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 8
 * !-Count: 30

-The Trick or Tricks are a fair bit as evasive as the Halloween Ghosts, but can be really annoying to deal with due to their traps.
-Don't get too close to them, and make sure to destroy them from a safe distance.
-Remember that if they are about to be defeated, defeat one of them so that a new Trick and Treat spawns to not risk dropping the combo.
+**Time**\
+When entering the Doctor's Lab for the first time, you have to defeat the enemies and the guillotine to the right to get to the spiral.
+The Tricks and Treats are annoying to deal with because of their traps.
+Make sure to not be hit by the traps to now waste time.

-Another place to get the combo rank is against the Halloween Ghosts of Shock during her fight with the same tactic as the Lock's Skeletons fight.
-If you don't have Blue Souls, make sure to buy them at the start of the chapter.
+Shock's fight can be done quickly with a Soul Cycle.
+If you don't have Blue Souls, make sure to have them before this.

+Make sure to have 1000 Souls for the Biscuits also.
+You can get some souls by going to the left of the lever that deactives the electric gate in the Doctor's Lab, and going over the pipe all the way to the end.
+This is also a quicker way to get to the bridge.

+**Combo**\
+You can either use the Trick and Treats with the usual method, or Lock's Ghosts with Soul Cycle to reach the required amount.
+Ghosts with Soul Cycle is easier and saves more time, but it is up to you.

+**!-Count**\
+Trick and Treats are easy to lock with Taunts, just like with the Skeletons.
+Just repeatedly mash Taunts until done against them.

+Ghosts are sort of difficult to Taunt due to them constantly moving away from you so don't even bother with them.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248682.png">